Verification Attempt Lockout

 Introduction

 The verification attempt lockout is an opt-in, account-scoped safeguard that throttles a card after repeated hard verification failures.
-It applies across every network — Visa/Stripe and Mastercard/TNS share one ledger — so it can't be sidestepped by retrying on a different scheme.
-It protects issuers (and your account standing) from card-enumeration and brute-force abuse.
+It applies across every network.

 📘